Las Vegas shooting: Memorial events mark 1-year anniversary as massacre motive still shrouded in mystery

 Survivors and first responders have already been in town this weekend to attend events leading up to Monday, including the Vegas Strong 5K/1-Mile run, faith services and a charity poker tournament.

+"LoveWins will honor the 58 by being kind and being a beacon of hope, love, and healing because I believe, "A random act of kindness WILL change the world!"
+Guerrero wrote in an e-mail to Fox News.

-Guerrero told Fox News the shooting was “a game changer, because what I thought my life was supposed to be, it didn’t matter” – he just wanted to call his wife and to tell her and their kids that he loves them.
+Guerrero described the shooting as “a game changer, because what I thought my life was supposed to be, it didn’t matter” – he just wanted to call his wife and to tell her and their kids that he loves them.

 “Some days are hard,” he said.
 “Some days some of the survivors are barely holding it together, some days [there are] little moments of victory...we all came together because we love country music, but after 1 October we became family, a majority of us.”